 Patricia van Dalen is a renowned Venezuelan painter and visual artist.
-Journalist Rafael Osío Cabrices has described the work of van Dalen as a ‘journey of exploration through an alternate country made of light spears and coloured shrapnel.
+Journalist Rafael Osío Cabrices has described the work of van Dalen as a ‘journey of exploration through an alternate country made of light spears and colored shrapnel.
 A country that reveals itself in numerous glimpses; a country that is neither homogeneous nor boring: there are jungles and cities on it, clear skies and almighty tempests, quietude and violence.’
 This sense of location is something that van Dalen brings to her extensive body of works on both canvas and paper.
 The artist has also created several temporary installations in public spaces, some large-scale in Brazil, Spain, United States and Venezuela.
-The most recent, Fragmented Light (2011), was created especially to be exposed in the Miller Learning Center at the University of George, USA.
+Fragmented Light (2011), was created especially to be exposed in the Miller Learning Center at the University of George, USA.
 Van Dalen has been a professor at the Institute of Design IDD Foundation and the School of Architecture at the Central University of Venezuela, and often teaches color workshops in various educational and cultural institutions.

-As one of the founding members of the artistic movement the Los Disidentes group, Alejandro Otero was a pioneering painter of Geometric abstraction, a sculptor and also a writer.
-After studying in Caracas, Otero travelled to both New York and Paris where he discovered Cubism, and which inspired a revision of his work prior to Los Disidentes.
+As one of the founding members of the artistic movement the Los Disidentes group, Alejandro Otero was a pioneering painter of geometric abstraction, a sculptor and also a writer.
+After studying in Caracas, Otero travelled to New York and Paris where he discovered cubism, and which inspired a revision of his work prior to Los Disidentes.
 He produced some of his most important pictorial series in Paris, including Las Cafeteras painted between 1946 and 1948.
 This marked transition from representation to abstraction, revealed at the Museo de Bellas Artes in Caracas in 1949, is credited for beginning a new era for Venezuelan painting.
 These paintings caused a critical uproar in the culturally conservative Venezuela and ultimately helped trigger the emergence of modernist abstraction in Venezuela.
 The Coloryhthms series created between 1955-1960 also broke boundaries in relation to artistic spatial awareness.
 The works proposed the notion of the plane as a spatial field of forces in constant expansion, functioning simultaneously as immersive painting, volume and architecture.

 Considered one of the most accomplished and a prolific artist of Latin America, Jacobo Borges is a contemporary, neo-figurative artist who experiments in a variety of creative mediums.
 His curiosity as an artist has lead him to explore the avenues of paint, film, stage design and plasticity.
 Renowned for his ever-evolving style, the consistent principle that unites his work is ‘the search for the creation of space somewhere between dreams and reality where everything has happened, happens and may happen.’
-His canon of work includes an astounding body of paintings — from Fauvist in his earlier work to the later Abstraction and Neo Figurative.
+His canon of work includes an astounding body of paintings — from fauvism in his earlier work to the later abstraction and neofigurative.
 He also directed a film in 1969, and later published a book entitled The Great Mountain and Its Era in 1979.
-Commenting on his painting technique, Borges remarked, ‘Paintings come up like the dawn, light changes, fades and modifies.
+Commenting on his painting technique, Borges remarked, ‘paintings come up like the dawn, light changes, fades and modifies.
 In fact, a painting is many paintings and the total dwells within me.
 I feel buried, hidden, non-existent images, things that we can’t see any more.’

 By Helen Brady